 The main goal of defensible space is for a wildfire to encounter Zone 2, slow down its rate of movement and decrease its intensity, then encounter Zone 1 where combustible vegetation is minimal.
 Therefore, the wildfire cannot make direct contact with the structure and the wind will move the wildfire without too much destruction to the vegetation.
 Defensible space is not a one time activity; it must be maintained by the homeowner every year as vegetation continues to grow.

 Use this checklist to help make your home fire safe.
-More specifics for each zone can be found in Protecting Your Home from Wildfire: Creating Wildfire-Defensible Zones and by calling the Steamboat Field Office for more assistance.
+More specifics for each zone can be found in the Home Ignition Zone Guide (2.7 MB PDF) and by calling the Steamboat Field Office for more assistance.

 To learn more about making your property more defensible, visit the wildfire mitigation section of our publications page.